Editors Picks for Best Football Betting

 The playoffs are a time of very high amount of adrenaline and competition, as it is a single elimination tournament.
 Teams that make it here are usually the best of their Division, bringing with them the best the NFL has to offer.
 With such great teams facing each other, it is no wonder that the intensity level changes.
 During this time, bettors will still be taking into account the regular season statistics, but they also need to add in other factors like rival teams and past playoff performance.

 Teams, that have the same, or close to the same, lineup they had when they were in the playoffs in a past season, will be more likely to perform equal or above to their past performance.
 These teams with playoff experience are usually calmer and level-headed as they know how to handle the pressure.
 Teams that are rivals, facing off in the playoffs, usually send an added amount of motivation to the players.
 This can influence their performance as well.

 The Super Bowl is a totally different animal.
 The two teams that make it to the Super Bowl tend to be all-around great teams.
 This matchup is certainly wrought with high pressure.
 This is why bettors should focus more on the teams past Super Bowl performances, coupled with how well they performed in the playoffs.
 Regular season statistics should play little to no part.
 This is where the individual player stats will start to show; such as how well the QB acts under pressure, or how well a defender covers their man.

-Each part of the NFL season has to be dealt with differently, which makes sports bettors into very adaptable people.
-Bet on your favorite NFL team, and sit back and enjoy the competition.
+Each part of the football season has to be dealt with differently, which makes sports bettors into very adaptable people.
+Bet on your favorite NFL or NCAA team, and sit back and enjoy the competition.

 For NFL news or betting lines, visit Bovada.lv